MrMoshkovitz/threat-modelling/models/opensource/basic-workflow.md

   %% Landscape

-  Developer-- Uses -->DevMachineAccount-- To access -->DevMachine Developer-- Uses -->DevRepoAccount-- To access -->DevRepo Developer-- Uses -->ProjectRepoAccount-- To access -->ProjectRepo-- To Publish -->SourceCode Developer-- Uses -->ProjectCICDAccount-- To access -->ProjectCICD-- To Build -->SoftwareRelease & SoftwarePackage
+  Developer-- Uses -->DevMachineAccount-- To access -->DevMachine-- To work on-->LocalSourceCode-- Pushes to -->ProjectRepo Developer-- Uses -->DevRepoAccount-- To access -->DevRepo Developer-- Uses -->ProjectRepoAccount-- To access -->ProjectRepo-- To Publish -->SourceCode Developer-- Uses -->ProjectCICDAccount-- To access -->ProjectCICD-- To Build -->SoftwareRelease & SoftwarePackage